 AEGIS accredited guardianship organisations have been praised by schools, agents and parents for their hard work and swift action during the COVID-19 crisis.
-They were pro-active in assisting schools, students and parents when students had to remain in the UK for half-term and then subsequently had to leave school suddenly in March.
+They have been pro-active in assisting schools, students and parents.

-Without exception, our guardianship organisation members are committed to assisting schools and parents in the safe return of students in the Autumn 2020.
+Without exception, AEGIS accredited guardianship organisations are committed to assisting schools and parents in the safe return of students and continued support of students.

-It is likely that some travel will need to be planned at the last minute as flights become available.
-AEGIS accredited guardianship organisations pledge to be working with emergency assistance available 24/7 throughout the summer break to facilitate the immediate assistance required for parents arranging flights for arriving students.
+It is likely that some travel arrangements will need to be planned at the last minute as flights become available.
+AEGIS accredited guardianship organisations support parents with travel arrangements and provide assistance on arrival 24/7.

-The guardian will ensure that the student or parent completes the relevant online form below before arrival in the UK.
+The guardian will ensure that the student or parent completes the online Passenger Locator Form via the link below below before arrival in the UK.
 The form cannot be submitted until 48 hours before arrival in the UK.
 The student will need to carry a copy of the completed form with them and the form will be required on arrival at the UK border, either a printed version, or a copy on a mobile phone.
-The government will use this information to make contact if the student or someone who travelled with the student develops COVID-19 symptoms, and to check that the student is self-isolating for the first 14 days.

 Guardians will ensure students also travel with the standard Permission to Travel Letter, as per Appendix 11 of the AEGIS Inspection Handbook & Quality Standards.